Have you ever been captivated by the adorable little red-eared sliders in the pet store?

 - Aquatic Plants: Anachris, water hyacinth, water lettuce, water lilies, elodia, duckweed

-- Fruits: Apples, melons, mangoes, figs, berries, bananas, grapes, tomatoes, plums, peaches, nectarines.
+- Fruits: Apples, melons, mangoes, figs, strawberries, bananas, grapes, tomatoes, plums, peaches, nectarines.
 Remove the pits, cores, and seeds.

 VITAMINS & SUPPLEMENTS